 Summary

-I have also investigated the chemical evolution of hot-Jupiter atmospheres under time-dependent UV irradiation associated with stellar activity.
-We do not yet understand the effect of flares on these atmospheres, and they may have effects which are observable with JWST.
+Previously, I investigated the chemical evolution of hot-Jupiter atmospheres forced by with stellar activity.
+In some cases, the impact of stellar flares on these planets yields compositional changes which are observable with JWST.

 I am supported by a Clarendon Scholarship, a Margaret Thatcher Scholarship, and the Science and Technology Facilities Council.